How do I deploy EventBridge Pipes with Amazon MSK?

 Select Amazon MSK as the source for the pipe

-2. Select the Amazon MSK cluster that you created previously.
+2. Choose the Amazon MSK cluster that you created previously.

-3. Enter the name of the Kafka topic used to store records in your Kafka cluster.
+3. Enter the name of the Apache Kafka topic used to store records in your Apache Kafka cluster.

-4. (Optional) Provide the ID of a Kafka consumer group to join.
-For more information, see the section How EventBridge chooses a bootstrap broker in Amazon Managed Streaming for Apache Kafka topic as a source.
+4. (Optional) Provide the ID of an Apache Kafka consumer group to join.
+For more information, see Amazon Managed Streaming for Apache Kafka topic as a source in EventBridge Pipes.

-5. (Optional) Choose the authentication method and secret key, if specified.
-For more information, see Amazon MSK cluster authentication.
+5. (Optional) Choose the authentication method and secret key.

 Apply additional settings

-Note: Trim horizon is the same as Earliest for Apache Kafka.
+Note: For starting position, latest is the default setting.
+If required, change to Trim horizon.
+Trim horizon is the same as Earliest for Apache Kafka.

-1. Select your target from the Target service list.
-(Optionally, define an input transformer).
+4. Choose your target from the Target service list.

 "eventSource": "aws:kafka",